How are the bus routes designed?

 Why does my child have to walk to school?

-The School District has established walking distances to schools for each grade level.
+The School District has established no busing zone for schools for each grade level.
 No bussing zones have been created for each school using these parameters.
 At this time, hazardous road situations are identified in each zone.
 The current parameters are:

 - Grades K-5 .5 mile